Free with AdmissionDate: Oct 27, 2017 Daily until Oct 28, 2017

 Want to bring your class to ChemFest?
 Ask about participating through the National Chemistry Week ChemFest Grant.
 For groups, advance reservations are required.
-Register by calling 412.237.3400, and press option 7.
+Register by calling 412.237.3400.

 Chemistry is not limited to beakers and laboratories; it is all around us!
 The more we learn about chemistry, the more we learn about our world.
 Themed, "Chemistry Rocks," highlighting geochemistry, this year's event explores the reasons why chemistry matters through interactive demonstrations, hands-on activities, exciting presentations, and interactions with professionals in science, technology, engineering and math.
 ChemFest is a catalyst for fun and learning for both school groups and families, and is intended to spark students' interest in the field of chemistry.